“If everyone wants me to keep making rulings that can be appealed, we can keep doing that.”

 U.S. trustee attorney Jordi Gusso told May that discussions with Colony Lender are ongoing regarding a settlement, although Assaf noted Colony Lender has not had one conversation with the Association regarding a settlement.

-May made it known he’s not willing to convert the bankruptcy case for liquidation just yet.
-He also explained that meaningful settlement talks with Colony Lender must be had for the case to come to any sort of a conclusion.
+May made it known he’s not willing to convert the bankruptcy case and explained that meaningful settlement talks with Colony Lender must occur for the case to come to any sort of a conclusion.

 May and the parties agreed to meet again Oct.
-24, Nov.
+24 and Nov.
 7 and Nov.
-8 to review the submitted settlement and the arguments and objections that come along with it.
+8, to review motions for judgment, the submitted signed settlement and the arguments and objections that come along with it.